Jill Archer

 Jill Archer (née Patterson) is a fictional character from the BBC Radio 4 soap opera The Archers.
-She has been portrayed by Patricia Greene since 1957.
+She was portrayed by Patricia Greene from 1957.
 Writers for the show paired Jill with Phil Archer (Norman Painting), their marriage lasting until Phil's death in 2010.
 Greene is the world's longest-serving actor in a soap opera, in any medium.
-In 2018, Jill was featured in 37 of the show's almost 300 episodes for the year and continues to play a prominent role in the show.
+In 2018, Jill was featured in 37 of the show's almost 300 episodes for the year and continued to play a prominent role in the show.

 Jill's storylines often revolve around the core Archer's family.
 The official BBC calls the character a "loving but controlling matriarch" who "rules the roost at Brookfield" and a "tough and determined mother".
 In her 68 years in the role, Jill has endured the loss of her husband, raising several children, campaigning for local issues, being arrested for throwing a flapjack during a protest and fighting plans to sell Brookfield.

 The Archers editor, Huw Kennair-Jones, has described Jill as a "lynchpin" and said there would "always be stories" for her in the programme.
 The Daily Telegraph has called Jill a "legend to millions of listeners".

+Greene died on 9 July 2026, aged 95.
+Her final appearance as Jill was broadcast on 22 September 2025.

 Creation and casting

 Casting

-When Greene joined the cast of The Archers in 1957, she was hired for six weeks playing Jill Patterson.
+When Greene joined the cast of The Archers in 1957, she was hired for six weeks to play Jill Patterson.
 The character was written to catch the eye of local farmer Phil Archer, a widower who lost his wife Grace in a barn fire in 1955; the BBC famously killed off the character to distract from the launch of the ITV television network, the first television competitor to the radio station.
 Greene recalls the call sheet describing Jill as a "sexy blonde", so she "vamped it up" and did an imitation of actress Fenella Fielding.
 "Unfortunately, I got the job", Greene joked in an interview with Radio Times.
 In an interview with the BBC upon her 60th anniversary with the show, Greene says she was told the character was a “sexy, blonde in a tea tent”.
 Greene's first words as Jill, which appeared in the same episode, were, “and now I’ll show you the fifteenth use to which this very versatile little household gadget can be put…”

 The producers enjoyed the chemistry between Painting and Greene, and extended her contract upon Jill's final episode.
 The editor Godfrey Baseley told Greene: "Congratulations!
 Forget the sex; you're going to marry him!"
 In 2017, Greene was paid £16,000 for her work on the show.